codeHusky/laptips/readme.md

 Trusted folks can request direct contributor access in the Jedi Pastas Discord server.
 If you're not sure what that is, stick to [Pull Requests](https://github.com/codeHusky/user.gripe/pulls).

 Eventually, there may be a built-in editor for people with accounts.
 This is not fully planned and may be deemed unneeded because of the GitHub repo.

+### Isn't this kind of like rentry.org?
+user.gripe is very similar in premise to rentry.org, but differs in that it's not a pastebin service.
+The format of rentry.org accomplishes much of what this site does, but falls short in the access control and reliability departments.

+Some folks were creating rentry.org pages with information that was "low quality" at best.
+This site exists as an alternative with exclusively reliable information, saving many from confusion into the future.